Kindergarten: Lisa Kaiser

 Fifth Grade: Colleen Ronchelli

-I am originally from California and grew up with a wonderful and large extended family.
-Even though this is my second year at St. John Fisher, this is my eleventh year teaching.
+Hello!
+I am originally from Northern California and grew up with a wonderful and large extended family.
 I have taught in the second, fourth, and fifth grades.
-I completed my undergrad work at Santa Clara University and earned my credential and Masters from Loyola Marymount University.
+I completed my undergraduate work at Santa Clara University and earned my California credential and Masters from Loyola Marymount University.
+I hold both a California credential and an Oregon license.

-I strive to connect to all my students while treating them with respect and dignity.
-Along the way I hope to help them grow academically and spiritually, while challenging and preparing them for middle school and beyond.
+I strive to connect with all my students while treating them with respect and dignity.
+Along the way, I hope to help them grow academically and spiritually while challenging and preparing them for middle school and beyond.
 I have a passion for teaching especially when it comes to Catholic school.
-I love not only being able to teach my faith, but also to journey with the students on their own faith journeys as well.
+I love not only being able to teach my faith but also to journey with the students on their own faith journeys as well.
 It is truly a blessing to work in a Catholic school!
-I am so excited for the 2016-2017 school year!

 Eighth Grade: Amy Lawrence